 This Origin is used for Live playout, and for capturing / archiving.

 Unified Origin - VOD nPVR playout¶

 VOD playout Origin for nPVR content.
-Takes the reference MP4 playlist created by Remix and plays out all streaming formats.
+Takes the remixed MP4 created by Remix and plays out all streaming formats.

-Based on a SMIL input compares the scheduled sources and produces a single output reference MP4 representation of the playlist.
+Based on a SMIL input compares the scheduled sources and produces a single remixed MP4 that is a representation of the playlist.
 Remix uses a set of heuristics to match tracks between separate input sources to enable the production of a seamless output presentation.

 Creates a playlist based on a request URL.

 The SMIL Origin must return a SMIL 2.0 (Synchronized Multimedia Integration Language) playlist.

 SMIL functionality supported by Remix¶